makersacademy/chitter-challenge/README.md

 * Create UML sequence and class responsibility collaborator (CRC) diagrams based on the user stories

-* Decide on order user stories will be met
+* Decide on order user stories will be met ( I wanted to meet the HARDER section first as I wanted users to have to sign in or be signed up to post a peep)

 * Create branch for new feature, checkout to that branch